 Since taking the role of head designer at IKEA several years ago, Marcus Engman has led a great effort to match the most well-known furniture company in the world with the best designers working in the business today.
 Why?
 Because he believes that high-quality design should be accessible to anyone.
 The desire to spread quality design to the masses, however, does not stem simply from promoting a sophisticated aesthetic; this also has to do with IKEA's progressive efforts to run a sustainable, ethical business dedicated to fighting climate change at a corporate level.
-As head designer of one of the largest global retail giants, Engman has a lot of responsibility sitting on his shoulders, not only to create beautiful objects but to manufacture them in the most sustainable way the company can manage while also creating something of quality that can last over time.
+As head designer of one of the largest global retail giants, Engman has a lot of responsibility sitting on his shoulders.
+His team must not only create beautiful objects that can last over time but also think about to manufacture them in the most sustainable way the company can manage.

 Enter a caption (optional)